Takeaways from Gartners Top 10 Strategic Technology Trends for 2020

 It is like a distributed ledger that stores a list of virtually signed, irrevocable transactional records shared with all participants in a network.
-Once the regulations and security frameworks are in place, it will find its application across all the industries.
-It is being professed by the experts to become a revolutionary technology in tackling the trust, transparency and transaction-related issues.
+Once the regulations and security frameworks are in place, it will find its application across all industries.
+It is being processed by the experts to become a revolutionary technology in tackling trust, transparency and transaction-related issues.

 According to the 2019 Gartner CIO Survey, 60% of CIOs expect some kind of blockchain deployment in the next three years.
 In terms of industries that have already deployed blockchain or plan to deploy it in the next 12 months, financial services lead the way (18%), followed by services (17%) and transportation (16%).